-Have you ever had an injury that you thought was resolved, but then some of the symptoms return a little while later?
+Have you ever had an injury that you thought was resolved, but then one day you realize it’s beginning to hurt again?
 Did you think that you would have to live with this pain for the rest of your life?

-Many of our patients tell us similar stories about a pain/injury that would resurface now and again, sometimes completely debilitating them or at least keeping them from being able to exercise for a while.
-And unfortunately many of them thought they would “just have to live with it” and occasionally be laid up by it … until they found us.
+Many of our patients tell us similar stories about a pain/injury that would resurface now and again, sometimes completely debilitating them—or at least keeping them from being able to exercise for a while.
+And unfortunately, many of them thought they would “just have to live with it.”
+They assumed they’d even be occasionally laid up by it … until they found us.

 If symptoms return after treatment has concluded, it doesn’t mean that you have had a big setback.
-It also doesn’t mean that PT wasn’t the full answer to the problem.
+Moreover, it doesn’t mean that PT wasn’t the full answer to the problem.

 If you achieved pain-free status in PT before, it can be done again!